AØKK08356U Seminar: Fundamental Determinants of Economic Performance

-Choice of topic: Choose one of the deep determinants and investigate either its’ origins or its’ consequences for some economically relevant outcome variable.
+Choose one of the deep determinants and investigate either its’ origins or its’ consequences for some economically relevant outcome variable.
 After that, choose whether to replicate an existing paper partly or to conduct your own empirical analysis.
 Choosing a paper to base your analysis on is always a good place to start.
-Choose a paper among the “good journals”, meaning A or B journals: http://socialsciences.ku.dk/research/journal_rankings/economics/.
+Choose a paper published in one of the “good journals” (for instance top-50 of IDEAS’ ranking: https://ideas.repec.org/top/top.journals.simple.html).
 I emphasize the quality of the paper, since replicating a poor paper rarely produces a good paper.
+You can also get an indicator of the quality by investigating whether the author has otherwise published well.

 Endogeneity problems will play an important role in the empirical work.
 For instance, when investigating the impact of institutions on GDP per capita, OLS analysis will include particularly two types of endogeneity bias; institutions and GDP per capita may both be influenced by various omitted factors (omitted variables bias), and GDP per capita levels may influence the quality of institutions (reverse causality bias).
 Students do not have to solve these endogeneity problems perfectly econometrically in order to pass the seminar, but the minimum criterion to pass is proper OLS regression analysis together with a discussion of endogeneity issues.

 You are very welcome to contact me before the semester starts if you want my opinion on a paper that you want to use or a topic that you want to investigate: Jeanet.email@example.com.